rasbt/python-machine-learning-book-2nd-edition/docs/errata/README.md

 ![](./images/pg221.png)

 pg.
+340

+The second paragraph (right under the equation) starts with "Here, x is the feature ..."
+Instead of "x" it should be "x_i" ("x" with a subscript "i")

+pg.
 344

 > Unfortunately, there is ~now~ {not} a universal approach for dealing with non-randomness in residual plots, and it requires experimentation